hemaha194/My-Projects/README.md

         well as the admin inbox.

 5) VOCAL METRIX PROJECT :
+   * Technologies used - Python ,FFMPEG
+   * Aim of the project :
      Utilized FFMPEG and Pydub for to analyze speech within a video by extracting audio, determining syllable count, detecting pauses, extracting phrases, and calculating dB values.
 The ultimate goal is to provide a summary with suggestions for improving speech quality.